 - Multisensor The table displays the Sensor Table and the default icon set has three lever positions.
 For the default case, three rows must be selected in order from the table to place the multisensor icon in a panel.
 The table selections are labeled "first", "second", etc. and these labels correspond to the labels shown when the full icon set is displayed.
 When editing or creating a Multisensor icon set, lever positions can be added and deleted.
 That is, you may make a two sensor multisensor or a four or five sensor icon set.
 Use the Add Icon or Delete Icon button to add or delete lever positions.

 - Icon The bordered icons displayed (labeled with their names) can be dragged directly to a panel.
-Icons can also be dragged directly from the Icon Catalog.
+Icons can also be dragged directly from the Icon Catalog. to add icons to this tab, just drop them into the preview panel from the Icon Catalog.

 - Background Background icons are placed in a panel just as regular icons are.
 However, they are assigned the lowest display level and cannot be selected with a simple mouse click.
 Use "Control Click" to select a background icon.
-Rather than an icon, a custom background color can be chosen with the Background Color button.
+Rather than an icon, a custom background color can be chosen with the Color Chooser button.
 This button displays a color chooser with tabs for different ways to set a color.

 - Text The Text tab displays a text field to enter